Michelle Kosinski

 Michelle Kosinski is an American journalist, host, and public speaker.
 She most recently wrote and hosted the podcast The Perfect Scam.
 Previously she was a Senior Diplomatic Correspondent for CNN and White House Correspondent for CNN until 2019.

-She was a foreign correspondent for NBC News based in London (2010–2014); before that she was a correspondent based in Miami (2005–2009).
+She was a foreign correspondent for NBC News based in London (2010–2014); before that, she was a correspondent based in Miami (2005–2009).

-She has covered numerous international news stories including the US war in Afghanistan, the Arab Spring, the assassination of Benazir Bhutto, the Haiti earthquake, the BP oil spill, the Virginia Tech shootings, the Obama White House, the tenure and firing of Rex Tillerson, et al. She is currently one of the main anchors for international news channel TRT World News based in Istanbul.
+She has covered numerous international news stories, including the US war in Afghanistan, the Arab Spring, the assassination of Benazir Bhutto, the Haiti earthquake, the BP oil spill, the Virginia Tech shootings, the Obama White House, and the tenure and firing of Rex Tillerson.

 Career

 Kosinski began work in broadcast journalism in Rockford, Illinois for WIFR while earning her BA and MA from the Medill School of Journalism at Northwestern University.
 Leaving WIFR, she moved to Charlotte, North Carolina at WSOC-TV and founded the Piedmont Bureau.
 In 2001, she was voted the Best Reporter in Charlotte by readers of the city's arts and entertainment magazine.
 In Fall of 2001, she left WSOC-TV for WTVJ in Miami.
 She is a 2003 Suncoast Regional Emmy Awards Craft Winner for reporting on Haitian immigrants and was named Woman of the Year in 2005 by Women in Communications of South Florida.

 Kosinski has covered such world events as the War in Afghanistan, terrorist plots in Europe, international court cases, and the 2010 Haiti earthquake.

-In 2005, Kosinski was involved in video news scene while covering flooding in New Jersey.
-In the video she was seen paddling in a canoe, in what she claimed were in deep floodwaters, when two pedestrians walked through the shot exposing the water to only be a few inches deep; Kosinski declared at the time "O.K., this probably looks a little bad".
-News reports from the time showed chest-deep water and people using boats.
-Kosinski explained to The New York Observer that while the shot was originally in the deep water, the crew insisted on moving the boat to the edge of the water, so that they could light and mic it properly.
+In 2005, Kosinski did an on-air report for NBC while covering flooding in New Jersey, paddling a canoe as she spoke, in what she claimed were deep floodwaters, whereupon two pedestrians walked through the shot, exposing the water to only be a few inches deep.
+Kosinski declared at the time "O.K., this probably looks a little bad".
+News reports from the time showed waist-deep water and people using boats.
+Kosinski explained to The New York Observer that while the shot was originally in the deeper water, the crew insisted on moving the boat to the edge of the water, so that they could light and mic it properly.
 The crew was also concerned for safety, as the water was moving quickly.
 This was visible in the taped piece that ran with the live element.

 In 2009, she won a national Emmy award for live reporting during NBC News' special coverage of the 2008 U.S. presidential election.

 In 2010, Kosinski was named a foreign correspondent and moved from NBC's Southeast Bureau to London.

 In 2014, she became a White House correspondent for CNN.